 Hotels near the Lake Geneva Ice Castles

-On our visit last year we made it a weekend in Lake Geneva trip.
+On our visit last year, we made it a weekend in Lake Geneva trip.
 We visited the ice castles at night on Friday and then again Saturday morning.
-That way we were able to visit it during both times of the day.
+That way, we could visit it during both times of the day.

 - Closest Hotel to the Ice Castles | The Inns at Geneva National

 - Best for families | Timber Ridge Lodge and Waterpark

 Lake Geneva Ice Castles Package

 For the ultimate Ice Castle weekend and to ensure tickets purchase the Ice Castles package at the Geneva National Resort OR The Ridge Lake Geneva.
 The package includes:

 - Overnight accommodation at The Inns of Geneva National